Leadbeater's possum: Conservation

 On 22 April 2015, Greg Hunt, the Minister for the Environment, announced that the Leadbeater's possum would be listed as a "critically endangered" species under the EPBC Act.

-The forestry industry and Barnaby Joyce advocate for the Leadbeater's possum to be taken off the critically endangered list.
+The forestry industry and Barnaby Joyce advocated for the Leadbeater's possum to be taken off the critically endangered list.
 Following uproar from the logging industry & the National Party it was soon placed under re-assessment.
 On the eve of an ABC 4 Corner episode on "Extinction" (24 June 2019) the then Environment Minister, Sussan Ley announced that it would be re-listed as "critically endangered".

 Of its ash forest habitat, about 30% is protected, while the rest is allocated to logging.

 In addition there is a small isolated, genetically distinct, population protected within the Yellingbo Nature Conservation Reserve.
 This lowland habitat consist primarily of Sedge-rich Eucalyptus camphora Swamp.

 In 2013 it was proposed to create the "Great Forest National Park" to protect the mountain ash forest habitat.
 The park would protect the area between Kinglake, Baw Baw and Eildon national parks, which is also important for Melbourne's drinking water and as a carbon sink.

 Since 2004, the Friends of Leadbeater's Possum community group has been active in raising the animal's profile and lobbying for its conservation.

 Through a joint community/government program, "Project Possum" has installed approximately 200 plastic nest boxes in the wild.
 Many of these nest boxes were paid for by a community fundraising campaign.
 The nest boxes are primarily used to assist with ongoing population monitoring and supplement the declining forest habitat.
 Project Possum has targeted two forest types: montane ash forest (i.e. Mt Ritchie, Dowey Spur, Ben Cairn) and sub-alpine woodland (i.e. Mount Baw Baw, Lake Mountain, and Mount Bullfight).
 The nest boxes are routinely checked for habitation every one or two years.
 Nest boxes located in the sub-alpine woodland tend to have a high uptake, while those located in montane ash forest have very limited uptake.
 An additional 50 nest boxes are due for installation in 2015–16.